 Limited Term DL/IDs

-Beginning January 2, 2014, the Vermont Department of Motor Vehicles (DMV) will begin printing “LIMITED-TERM’ on Vermont Driver’s Licenses (DL) and Non-Driver Identification Cards (ID) issued to customers who are not United States citizens but who have presented documentation proving that they are lawfully present in the United States.
-These customers will include lawful permanent residents, students studying from abroad who establish residency in Vermont, individuals working temporarily in Vermont and the dependents of such individuals.
-The DL’s and ID cards issued to these customers will be valid for the period of each customer’s approved length of stay in the country up to a maximum of four (4) years.
+Vermont Department of Motor Vehicles (DMV) prints “LIMITED-TERM’ on Vermont Driver’s Licenses (DL) and Non-Driver Identification Cards (ID) issued to customers who are not United States citizens but who have presented documentation proving that they are lawfully present in the United States.
+This will include lawful permanent residents, students studying from abroad who establish residency in Vermont, individuals working temporarily in Vermont and the dependents of such individuals.
+The DL and ID cards issued with the "Limited Term" indicator are valid for the period of each customer’s approved length of stay in the country up to a maximum of four (4) years.

 Although marked as “LIMITED-TERM,” these cards grant the same privileges as regular Vermont Driver’s Licenses, Learner Permits and ID cards.
 In addition to having their lawful presence in the U.S. verified, Non-Citizen drivers must meet all other requirements to be licensed to drive in Vermont and all Non-Citizen customers must provide documents to prove identity, residency and registration with the Social Security Administration.